darkprinx/8-Puzzle-Solver/README.md

 `````````````````
 5 2 3 0 1 8 6 4 7 // here zero represents an empty grid
 `````````````````
+Make sure to take the inputs between 0 to 8.
+Any types of invalid input will result to ignore the process and ask to give valid input again.

 ## Features

 * Avoids invalid input